What to Say in a Job Loss Condolence Message

 Review a Resume or Letter

-It's always helpful to have another pair of eyes review your resume.
+It's always helpful to have another pair of eyes to review your resume.
 You don't need to be a professional resume writer to proofread a resume or letter.
 So, offering to review a resume or cover letters is a great way to offer help.

 Refer to Job Search Sites